 While you’re exploring the wonderful Rarotonga, take the time to get to know the locals both on land and in the sea.

 Accommodation providers often host night feasts with a cultural show.
 The feast is called umukai and involves delicious food being cooked in an underground oven known as an umu.
 (Similar to a hangi, some might say).
 After the feast, Cook Islanders share their cultural heritage through karioi (entertainment) with traditional song, dance and drums.
-Check out this Over Water Night Show or Cultural Village Tour on Muri Beach.
+Check out this Over Water Night Show (more info on Viator and Tripadvisor) or Cultural Village Tour on Muri Beach (on Viator and Tripadvisor).

 The Cook Islands’ second most populated island, Aitutaki is an easy-going island only a 45-minute flight from Rarotonga.
 The island is well worth visiting if you have more than a couple of days in the Cook Islands.

-Aitutaki is characterised by its lagoon of 12 by 15 km wide with 14 motu (islets).
+Aitutaki is characterised by its lagoon of 12 by 15km (7 by 9 miles) wide with 14 motu (islets).
 Not only does the lagoon have dazzling turquoise waters surrounded by white sand beaches, but it is full of sea life.
 The warm clear water is perfect for snorkelling or diving.
 You may get the chance to swim with turtles.
 Nevertheless, if you don’t strike gold that day, the array of tropical fish species are still something to be impressed by.